Searching for assets

 Search: Simple search for an asset name or asset with metadata of the search text.

-Search Operators: Expand your simple search with multiple asset names or assets with metadata of the search text in one search and tell Curator how you want the results produced in the asset pane.
+Search Operators: Expand your simple search with multiple asset names or assets with metadata of the search text in one search and define how you want the results produced in the asset pane.

 Advanced search: Custom search queries around specific metadata tags and groups of metadata.

-In the Asset Pane, you are able to hover over an asset thumbnail to reveal the metadata of the search you submitted with specific metadata highlighted matching your search term(s).
+From the Asset Pane, you can hover over an asset thumbnail to reveal the metadata of the search you submitted with specific metadata highlighted matching your search term(s).

 2. Filters or Folders